-The most common rounds used by law enforcement these days (9mm, .40 S&W, and .45 ACP) range between 345 and 534 ft-lbs.
+The most common rounds used by law enforcement these days (9 mm, .40 S&W, and .45 ACP) range between 345 and 534 ft-lbs.
 If the .45 +P is thrown out, the difference is less than 150 ft-lbs., which is not substantial.
-Further, the 9mm +P and standard pressure .45 ACP have almost identical muzzle energy.
-To get much beyond this range requires magnum revolver cartridges which have substantial recoil and limited ammunition capacity.
+Further, the 9 mm +P and standard pressure .45 ACP have almost identical muzzle energy.
+To get much beyond this range requires magnum revolver cartridges that have substantial recoil and limited ammunition capacity.

 Tnoutdoors9's results show .40 S&W and .45 ACP average 14 inches penetration.
 These bullets start with a larger diameter and retain this advantage when they expand.
-The .45s mushroomed to around 0.75 inches and left 1.0 – 1.5 inch wide permanent stretch cavities, but with lengths similar to 9mm.
+The .45s mushroomed to around 0.75 inches and left 1.0 – 1.5 inch wide permanent stretch cavities, but with lengths similar to 9 mm.
 The much less common .357 Sig produces similar results.
-The .380’s cavities are narrower and shorter, with around 10 inches penetration.
-The power house 10mm Auto didn’t live up to its hype.
+The .380’s cavities are narrower and shorter, with around 10 inches of penetration.
+The powerhouse 10 mm Auto didn’t live up to its hype.
 Permanent stretch cavities are on a par with .45 ACP, but it does penetrate a bit more.
 Remember, too much penetration is as problematic as insufficient penetration when it comes to self-defense cartridges.

 Tnoutdoors9 has published numerous gel test videos and it is beyond this article's scope to include them all.
 Readers are free to view the full selection on their own and note how similar each cartridge performs compared to the others.

 Here is Evan Marshall’s most recent one-shot stop online data for semi-auto cartridges.
 These stats are not the final word, and even Mr. Marshall advises approaching them with caution.
 Full results are available on Hendon Media’s website.